inpulsus/inpulsus/README.md

 <h1 align="center">Hi 👋!
-My name is Inpulsus and I'm a Historian, History teacher and hobby app and game developer from Slovenia.</h1>
+My name is Inpulsus and I'm a historian, history teacher and hobby app and game developer from Slovenia.</h1>

 ###